-The documents, illustrations, and recordings assembled here are examples of propaganda distributed by both the United States and Nazi Germany in the 1930s and 1940s.
-Taken together, they show how wars are not only fought with weapons, but also information and messaging.
-Armed with propaganda, both governments sought to influence American citizens' opinions and secure public support in a time of conflict.
+The documents, illustrations, and recordings featured here are all examples of different types of propaganda—created and distributed by both the United States and Nazi Germany—that targeted the American public in the 1930s and 1940s.
+They illustrate how wars are not only fought with weapons, but also with information and messaging.
+Armed with propaganda, both governments tried to shape American citizens' opinions and secure public support in a time of conflict.

-Although the concept of propaganda1 dates back to ancient times, it first gained widespread use as a tool for mass persuasion during World War I (WWI), when all the warring powers used it to motivate their populations and weaken their enemies.
+Although the concept of propaganda1 dates back to ancient times, its first widespread modern use occurred during World War I. The warring powers used propaganda to motivate their own populations and to weaken their enemies' will to fight.
 Like the tank, airplane, and battleship, propaganda became an essential and powerful weapon in modern warfare.
 Its supporters argued that it could shorten wars and ultimately save human lives by convincing the enemy to surrender.

-President Woodrow Wilson established the first US propaganda agency in 1917,2 a move that received strong congressional and public criticism after the war.
-Concern arose over the fact that wartime propaganda had worsened widespread suspicion of and discrimination against individuals and groups not deemed to be "100 percent Americans."
-Later revelations about the fabricated nature of many "atrocity stories" during the war made Americans more skeptical about propaganda.
+President Woodrow Wilson established the first US propaganda agency in 1917,2 a move that received strong criticism after the war.
+Concern arose over the fact that wartime propaganda had deepened widespread suspicions of—and discrimination against—many marginalized people who were accused of not being "100 percent Americans."
+Later revelations about the fabricated nature of many so-called "atrocity stories" during the war made Americans more skeptical about propaganda.

-A vibrant public debate in the United States concerning the effects of propaganda emerged shortly after WWI.
-In the 1920s and the 1930s, scholars in America and Europe published the first scientific accounts of propaganda and its functions.3 Some commentators feared that now Americans were living in an "age of lies" and that this form of messaging threatened democratic values and the freedom of the press by distorting and falsifying the news.4
+A public debate in the United States concerning the effects of propaganda emerged shortly after WWI.
+In the 1920s and 1930s, scholars in America and Europe published the first scientific analyses of propaganda and its functions.3 Some commentators feared that now Americans were living in an "age of lies" that threatened democracy and freedom of the press by distorting and falsifying the news.4

-During the 1930s, President Franklin D. Roosevelt's administration, Congress, and many other Americans remained fearful of propaganda in the years preceding the Second World War.
+During the 1930s, President Franklin D. Roosevelt's administration, Congress, and many private citizens remained fearful of propaganda in the years before World War II.
 Concern over foreign influence in American politics emerged with renewed strength.
-Beginning in 1934, Congress began investigating Nazi Germany's propaganda efforts in the United States, which led to the creation of the House Committee on Un-American Activities (HUAC) in 1938.
-That same year, Congress passed the Foreign Agents Registration Act, which required persons "employed by agencies to disseminate propaganda in the United States" to register with the State Department.
+Beginning in 1934, Congress began investigating Nazi Germany's propaganda efforts in the United States.
+This led to the creation of the House Committee on Un-American Activities (HUAC) in 1938.
+That same year, Congress passed the Foreign Agents Registration Act, requiring people who were "employed by agencies to disseminate propaganda in the United States" to register with the State Department.

-Soon after Adolf Hitler became Chancellor of Germany in 1933, senior Nazi official Joseph Goebbels began working to create a positive image of the new Germany in the United States.
-Goebbels's Ministry of Propaganda and Public Englightenment identified propaganda campaigns as an effective means to counter negative press reports about the regime's violence against political opponents and Jews.
-By the end of the 1930s, as Nazi Germany drove Europe into war, a new goal was added: encourage isolationism in America and keep the United States out of the conflict.
-A Nazi pamphlet included in this collection, recovered by an American college student, attempts to paint a favorable image of the Reich while making an appeal to American antisemitism.
+Soon after Adolf Hitler became chancellor of Germany in 1933, senior Nazi official Joseph Goebbels began working to create a positive image of Germany's new regime in the United States.
+Goebbels's Ministry of Propaganda and Public Englightenment focused on countering negative reports about the regime's violence against Jews and political opponents.
+A new goal was added by the end of the 1930s as Nazi Germany drove Europe into war—encourage isolationism in America and keep the United States out of the conflict.
+A Nazi pamphlet included in this collection—recovered by an American college student—attempts to paint a favorable image of Germany while making an appeal to American antisemitism.5

-Throughout the 1930s, Americans grew fearful of Nazi, Soviet, Italian, and Japanese propaganda in the United States.5 Yet they also believed that Great Britain and Jewish leaders and organizations were using propaganda to draw America into the Second World War.
-Isolationists like the famous aviator Charles Lindbergh made headlines by accusing American Jews and FDR of being pro-war agitators.
-That year Congress launched an investigation into the film and radio industry to determine if Jewish moguls in Hollywood were promoting pro-war propaganda as entertainment to direct public opinion and foreign policy.
+Throughout the 1930s, Americans grew fearful of Nazi, Soviet, Italian, and Japanese propaganda in the United States.6 Many people also believed that Great Britain and Jewish leaders and organizations were using propaganda to draw America into WWII.
+Isolationists like the famous aviator Charles Lindbergh made headlines by accusing American Jews and President Roosevelt of being pro-war agitators.7 That year Congress launched an investigation into the film and radio industry to determine if Jewish people working in Hollywood were promoting pro-war propaganda in an attempt to direct public opinion and foreign policy.

-Educators, too, worried that Americans could fall prey to propaganda.
+Educators also worried that Americans could fall prey to propaganda.
 As a result, schools began to teach students how to identify propaganda.
 The newly created Institute for Propaganda Analysis (IPA) continued these activities.
-Using examples from current politics, the IPA provided teachers and students with materials to make them more critical consumers of information.
-A leaflet included in this collection, "Hitler Wants You to Believe...," worked to the same effect: readers were warned to be skeptical of rumors spread by the Nazis and their allies.
+Using examples from politics, the IPA provided teachers and students with materials to make them more critical consumers of information.
+A leaflet included in this collection titled "Hitler Wants You to Believe...," also tried to show Americans how to see through Nazi propaganda.
+Readers were warned to be skeptical of rumors spread by the Nazi regime and its allies.

-Despite his reservations about the dangers of propaganda, President Roosevelt created the Office of War Information (OWI) in 1942.
+Though wary of the dangers of propaganda, President Roosevelt created the Office of War Information (OWI) in 1942.
 The agency coordinated the government's messaging about the war effort through film, radio, newspapers, posters, and pamphlets.
-OWI officials wanted to avoid the mistakes of the past war by toning down "hate propaganda."
+OWI officials wanted to avoid the mistakes of the past war by toning down so-called "hate propaganda."
 They stated that the OWI "must give the people a truthful, clear, and uncompromising picture of the enemy."
 This task, they maintained, was impossible without providing a "frank account of what the enemy does."
-One OWI poster featured in this collection, released following the 1942 murders of hundreds of innocent Czech civilians, reflects horror and dismay at the Nazis’ capacity for brutality.
-While the purpose behind such accounts was to supply the public with "all the facts about the war and the enemy," it could also stir outrage and action.
+One OWI poster featured in this collection—released following the 1942 murders of hundreds of innocent Czech civilians—reflects horror and dismay at Nazi brutality.
+While the purpose was to inform the public about "all the facts about the war and the enemy," these accounts were also intended to stir outrage and generate action.

-Beyond casting light on the dangers posed by the Axis powers, American propaganda focused on encouraging participation in the war—whether through employment in the armaments industry, conservation of valuable resources, or service in the armed forces.
-Recruitment posters like the one featured here touched upon patriotic themes to generate enthusiasm for joining the military.
+US propaganda during World War II did not only expose and highlight the dangers posed by the Axis powers.
+American propaganda also focused on encouraging participation in the war—through employment in the armaments industry, conservation of valuable resources, or service in the armed forces.
+Posters like the one featured here touched upon patriotic themes to generate enthusiasm for joining the military.

-As information about the Holocaust and other Nazi mass atrocities came to light, some concerned Americans sought to publicize these crimes in order to generate public and governmental action.
-America's official propaganda agencies, too, remained wary of promoting stories about Nazi crimes out of fear that they would be dismissed as "atrocity stories" like those that circulated after the First World War.
+As information about the Holocaust came to light, some concerned Americans sought to publicize these crimes in order to generate public and governmental action.
+But America's official propaganda agencies hesitated to promote stories about Nazi crimes.
+They feared that they would be dismissed as "atrocity stories" like those that circulated after World War I.

-The shock that many American soldiers experienced when they encountered the concentration camps in 1945 quickly led to concerted military and governmental action to publicize Nazi crimes.
-A short film created to expose the horrors of Nazi camps—and to ensure that they were not dismissed as mere propaganda—appears in this collection.
-General Dwight D. Eisenhower's appeals to Washington in April 1945, imploring journalists and members of Congress to visit the Nazi death camps, were an attempt to ensure that such horrific atrocities would never be again attributed to "propaganda."
+The shock that many American soldiers experienced when they encountered the Nazi concentration camp system in 1945 quickly led to actions publicizing Nazi crimes.
+A short film created to expose the horrors of Nazi camps appears in this collection.
+General Dwight D. Eisenhower's remarks in April 1945 implored journalists and members of Congress to visit the killing centers themselves in order to bear firsthand witness and to ensure that these crimes could never be dismissed as propaganda.

-Propaganda—whether in the form of artwork, radio and television broadcasts, or print media—provided both Nazi Germany and the United States an important tool for communicating and promoting official policies and actions during the Second World War.
+Whether through artwork, radio and television broadcasts, or print media, propaganda provided both Nazi Germany and the US important tools for communicating and promoting official policies and actions during World War II.
 No major power recognized this more clearly than the Third Reich, but the United States also used propaganda to advance its war aims.
 Indeed, in the battle for Americans' hearts and minds, it proved perhaps the most powerful weapon.